Chair of the NYSERDA Board

-Richard Kauffman joined the administration of Governor Andrew M. Cuomo as New York State’s first energy czar” in February of 2013.
-Mr. Kauffman oversees and manages New York State’s entire energy portfolio, including the New York State Department of Public Service, the New York Power Authority, the Long Island Power Authority, and the New York State Energy Research and Development Authority (NYSERDA).
-He was appointed chair of NYSERDA’s board in June 2013.
-Mr. Kauffman also leads New York State’s comprehensive Reforming the Energy Vision strategy.
+Richard Kauffman joined the administration of Governor Andrew M. Cuomo as New York State’s first “energy czar” in February of 2013.
+He severed in this role until January 2019.
+During his tenure, Mr. Kauffman oversaw and managed New York State’s entire energy portfolio, including the New York State Department of Public Service, the New York Power Authority, the Long Island Power Authority, and the New York State Energy Research and Development Authority (NYSERDA).
+He has been the chair of NYSERDA’s board in June 2013.

 In 2014, Mr. Kauffman was named by Fortune Magazine as one of the World’s Top 25 Eco-Innovators.

 Prior to joining the administration, Mr. Kauffman worked in energy and finance at some of the nation’s highest levels, most recently serving as Senior Advisor to Secretary Steven Chu at the United States Department of Energy.
 In his private sector career, he was chief executive officer of Good Energies, Inc., a leading investor in clean energy technologies, a partner of Goldman Sachs where he chaired the Global Financing Group, and vice chairman of Morgan Stanley’s Institutional Securities Business and co-head of its Banking Department.

 Mr. Kauffman has served as chairman of the board of Levi Strauss & Co., as well as on the boards of several organizations, including the Brookings Institution and the Wildlife Conservation Society.
 He is a member of the Council on Foreign Relations.
 Mr. Kauffman earned a bachelor’s degree from Stanford University, a master’s degree in international relations from Yale University, and a master’s in public and private management from the Yale School of Management.